40. “My Blue Heaven” by Gene Austin

 38. “I Know His Blood Can Make Me Whole” by Blind Willie Johnson

 Blind Willie Johnson was a God-fearing evangelist who possessed an apocalyptic style of gospel blues.
-His full-bodied voice was powerful enough to shake the ground and his slide guitar technique was uncommonly strong and agile, able to pluck one string and glide over an entire melody.
+His full-bodied voice was powerful enough to shake the ground and his slide guitar technique was uncommonly strong and agile, able to glide over an entire melody just by plucking one string.
 Johnson was a true original, and “I Know His Blood Can Make Me Whole” perfectly embodies his revelatory approach to music.

 37. “Sally Gooden” by Eck Robertson

 It’s sometimes easy to forget that country music finds its roots in instrumental folk music.
-Texas fiddle player Eck Robertson helped bridge that gap, although his contributions are largely forgotten today.
+Texas fiddle player Eck Robertson helped bridge that gap.
 Originally released in 1923, “Sally Gooden” combines rural Western idioms with Civil War-era melodies (Robertson’s father was a Confederate veteran).
 The result is an all-American raga that dances and drones, with Robertson’s fiddle sawing its way into country music history.

 36. “Black Beauty” by Duke Ellington